cuter-testing/cuter/README.md

 Usage
 -----

-Let's say that you just wrote a simple module `foo` that just contains the exported function `bar/2`.
+Let's say that you have a simple module `foo` that just contains the exported function `bar/2`.
 The source file `foo.erl` is:

 ```erlang